wavesplatform/waves-lessons/lessons/EN/How Waves Works/e. What is A Smart Account And Setting Account Script/lesson.md

 ## Usage Examples ##

-The examples will be written in the [Ride programming language](https://docs.waves.tech/en/ride/).<br>
+The examples will be written in the [Ride programming language](https://docs.waves.tech/en/ride/).
 In the topic [Programming on RIDE]() basics of the language will be described.

 ### `Selling Or Buying Only BTC` ###

-An account with the script below can make sales transactions only in relation to BTC:<br>
+An account with the script below can make sales transactions only in relation to BTC:
 ```ride
 {-# STDLIB_VERSION 6 #-}
 {-# CONTENT_TYPE EXPRESSION #-}